MicrosoftDocs/security/operations/setup-xdr-tools.md

 # Step 1.
 Setup XDR tools

-This article guides you to the best approaches for setting up Microsoft Defender 365 and other Microsoft XDR tools.
-This is the first step in setting up an integrated environment with Microsoft Sentinel for security operations.
+This article guides you to the best approaches for setting up Microsoft Defender 365 and other Microsoft XDR tools, which is the first step in setting up an integrated environment with Microsoft Sentinel.

 The Microsoft Defender products are best in class for a security suite.
-Mature organizations unify their security platforms to ensure these are sharing information with each other for a more granular threat detection.
+Mature organizations unify their security platforms to ensure solutions are sharing information with each other for a more granular threat detection.
 Microsoft XDR tools have settings that allow the utilities to forward their information to each other.
 Additionally, each tool is designed to enrich data to each other.

 ## Pilot and deploy Microsoft 365 Defender